-The country offers a winning combination of affordable labour costs and land prices, favourable corporate income tax rates, a slew of trade agreements (including the recent EU-Vietnam free trade agreement), a young and skilled workforce and a strategic geographic location.
+The country offers a winning combination of affordable labor costs and land prices, favorable corporate income tax rates, a slew of trade agreements (including the recent EU-Vietnam free trade agreement), a young and skilled workforce and a strategic geographic location.

-A country of 97 million people, Vietnam also offers a large market for consumption, with an educated, young and internet-savvy population eager to spend, and with GDP per capita increasing by over 7% year on year.
+A country of 97 million people, Vietnam also offers a large market for consumption, with an educated, young and internet-savvy population eager to spend, and with GDP per capita which had grown more than 7 times since 2000.

 The socialist one-party state of Vietnam is under the leadership of the Vietnam Communist Party.
 The President is the country’s head of state, elected from members of Vietnam’s National Assembly and considered to hold the second highest position in the political system, after the general secretary of the Communist Party.
 The President appoints the head of government, the Prime Minister.
 The current President of the country is Nguyen Xuan Phuc, who was elected by the National Assembly in October 2018 after former President Tran Dai Quang died in office, also concurrently, serves as head of party and state.